DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

       It has to be noted that :math:`N_{agents}` is the maximum number of agents considered in one sample overall recorded samples.
 If the number of agents in a sample is lower than :math:`N_{agents}` the subsequent corresponding fields of the missing agents are filled with np.nan instead of the aforementioned numpy array.
+It is also possible that positional data for an agent is only available at parts of the required time points, in which cases, the missing positions should be filled up with (np.nan, np.nan).

       The name of each column corresponds to the name of the corresponding agent whose trajectory is covered.
-The name of such agents are relevant, as the selected scenario requires some agents with a specific name to be present.
+The name of such agents is relevant, as the selected scenario requires some agents with a specific name to be present.
 The names of those relevant agents can be found in self.scenario.pov_agent() and self.scenario.classifying_agents().